TheSkyentist/GELATO/README.md

 HQUAILS was also built in order to test the inclusion of additional fitting parameters.
 For example, is the spectrum better fit with a broad Halpha component?
 Or an outflowing OIII component?
 HQUAILS builds a base model based on the spectrum, and iteratively tests whether different additional components are justified to add to the model, based on an F-test and then comparisons of Akaike Information Criteria.

+The spectra are fit using a Levenberg–Marquardt non-linear least squares algorithm with Gaussian line profiles.

-HQUAILS was designed to be run on SDSS spectra using a LM non-linear least squares algorithm with Gaussian line profiles.
-However, it is written in such a way that these assumptions can be switched out as needed.
-Please read through the entire documentation to see how this can be done.
+HQUAILS was designed to be run on SDSS spectra, but the code can be adapted to run on other spectra.

 Requirements
 -------------